 The procedure of buying of real estate in Montenegro

-Under the current law of Montenegro buyers from England can purchase residential and commercial property in the country and to make the purchased object itself as an individual.
+Under the current law of Montenegro foreigners can buy residential and commercial property in the country.

 The procedure of the buying of property: